Havana: 19th century

 As trade between Caribbean and North American states increased in the early 19th century, Havana became a flourishing and fashionable city.
 Havana's theaters featured the most distinguished actors of the age, and prosperity among the burgeoning middle-class led to expensive new classical mansions being erected.
 During this period Havana became known as the Paris of the Antilles.

 In 1837, the first railroad was constructed, a 51 km stretch between Havana and Bejucal, which was used for transporting sugar from the valley of Güines to the harbor.
 With this, Cuba became the fifth country in the world to have a railroad, and the first Spanish-speaking country.
 Throughout the century, Havana was enriched by the construction of additional cultural facilities, such as the Tacón Theatre, one of the most luxurious in the world.
 The fact that slavery was legal in Cuba until 1886 led to Southern American interest, including a plan by the Knights of the Golden Circle to create a 'Golden Circle' with a 1200 mile-radius centered on Havana.
 After the Confederate States of America were defeated in the American Civil War in 1865, many former slaveholders continued to run plantations by moving to Havana.

 In 1863, the city walls were knocked down so that the metropolis could be enlarged.
 At the end of the 19th century, Havana witnessed the final moments of Spanish presence in the Americas.

 The sinking of the U.S. battleship Maine in Havana's harbor in 1898 was the immediate cause of the Spanish–American War.

-Republican period

-Cuba's first presidential period under Tomás Estrada Palma from 1902 to 1906 was considered to uphold the highest standards of administrative integrity in the history of the Republic of Cuba.
-Initially he was the President of the Cuban Republic in Arms during the Ten Years' War and again between May 20, 1902, and September 28, 1906.
-His collateral career as a New York City Area Educator and writer enabled Estrada Palma to create Pro-Cuban literature aimed at gaining sympathy, assistance, and publicity.
-He was eventually successful in garnering the attention of influential Americans.
-Estrada Palma was an early and persistent voice calling for the United States to intervene in Cuba on humanitarian grounds.
-He was the first President of Cuba.
-During his presidency, his major accomplishments include improving Cuba's infrastructure, communication, and public health.
-He is remembered in Cuba however for allowing the Platt Amendment to be enacted, which ensured American political and economic dominance over Cuba.